She wasn’t what you would call beautiful. She was just a red-haired

 well.

-and we stepped into the living room.
-The housecoat was coming unbuttoned.
+along, and we stepped into the living room.
+The housecoat was

 "He’s very bad off," she said.